 When it comes to teething, let’s face it, we parents can get pretty desperate to find something – anything – that will work and stop our little one from being in misery as those teeth come through.

-And while there are lots of powders, gels and teething toys out there, another method that’s been around for a good few years now is a necklace, bracelet or anklet of Baltic amber beads – which contain something called succinic acid that’s said to have a naturally pain-relieving effect.
+And while there are lots of powders, gels and teething toys out there, another method that’s been around for a good few years now is a bracelet or anklet of Baltic amber beads, which contain something called succinic acid that’s said to have a naturally pain-relieving effect.
+But should you be using them?

 Are amber necklaces safe?